Everything depends on water.

 There are no formal admission requirements to participate in any YWWOP course.

-The Environmental Operators Certification Program (EOCP) has specific eligibility requirements for writing certification exams; please contact EOCP directly for details: crm.eocp.ca or 1-866-552-3627.
+The Environmental Operators Certification Program (EOCP) has specific eligibility requirements for writing certification exams; please contact the YWWOP program advisor or EOCP for details.

 Water and wastewater operators typically work within governments (municipal, territorial, federal and First Nation) and are increasingly recruited by the mining industry, water delivery and wastewater collection companies and circuit riders.
 Operators of Large Public Drinking Water systems (≥15 service connections) and Bulk Water Delivery systems (≥5 delivery sites) are required to be certified and certification is highly encouraged for all other water and wastewater operators.
 In the Yukon, certification is administered by the Environmental Operators Certification Program (EOCP), which regularly holds exam sessions at Yukon College.

 The water and wastewater industry is a rapidly changing and growing career area with a shortage of qualified workers to fill positions.
 A Yukon water and wastewater sector profile found that 25% of respondents have a salary range over $80K per year and that this sector has a top heavy and maturing workforce, with 35% of the workforce expected to retire in the next ten years (YG, 2017).

 For those experienced in the water and wastewater industry, YWWOP will help expand skills, maintain certification and keep up with changing technology.
 For those looking to join the industry, brush up their skills, or join the job market, or those who are simply looking for a new and exciting field to enter, YWWOP can open a range of employment doors.

 Please see individual courses for tuition fees.